Go behind-the-scenes, plus see and hear more from our students on our ECU YouTube channel.

 In addition to the highest calibre of daily tuition from WAAPA’s professionally acclaimed staff, students also benefit from access to a range of visiting guest directors, actors and industry practitioners.
 Aboriginal Performance boasts a dedicated, fully equipped studio space.

-On completion of the course, students will have integrated dance, singing and acting into a performance skill.
-They will have acquired a basic knowledge of Indigenous culture in the context of performance, visual art and writing, and will be more aware of the communication skills necessary to gain employment and function as a professional artist.
+On completion of the course, students will have integrated dance, singing and acting into a consolidated performance skill.
+Graduates will also have a basic knowledge of Indigenous culture as it relates to performance.

 This course is open to anyone of Aboriginal and/or Torres Strait Islander descent, 17 years of age and over.
 Nationwide applications are accepted.
 No acting or performance experience is required.
-However, the course demands thirty hours per week in practical workshop thus a high level of self discipline and maturity is preferred.
+However, the course demands 30 hours per week in practical workshop so a high level of self discipline and maturity is preferred.

 Successful applicants may be eligible for Centrelink benefits such as Abstudy.
 Limited on-campus accommodation is available through Edith Cowan University Student Housing, Mount Lawley campus.

 For further information, please contact the Course Coordinator.